WeAreAcademy/mark-oop-proj--custom-game/README.md

 ## Context

-You work for a game development company.
+You are interning for a game development company.

-After your [great work on Tic Tac Toe](https://github.com/WeAreAcademy/mark-oop-proj--tic-tac-toe), you have been tasked with creating a Connect Four game.
+After your great work on [Tic Tac Toe](https://github.com/WeAreAcademy/mark-oop-proj--tic-tac-toe) and [Connect Four](https://github.com/WeAreAcademy/mark-oop-proj--tic-tac-toe), you have been given an opportunity to pitch and build a game of your choosing - an opportunity reserved for star interns of the past before!

-A colleague has given you two things as a starting point:
-1. `connect-four.spec.ts`: some tests to guide your work; and
-2. `connect-four.ts`: some starter code (an interface and some types).
+Previous star interns have pitched and built games of:
+- Mastermind
+- Hangman
+- Blackjack

+(These files were all lost in a sad accident, so this shouldn't stop you from trying your hand at one of those specific examples.)

-## Exercise 1: First thoughts and plans
+## Exercise 1: Plan the idea

-Record some initial thoughts on the project.

-You might find it helpful to consider the following prompts:

-1. What are the similarities and differences between this proposed Connect Four game and your previous Tic Tac Toe game?
-2. Which of the tests are easier and harder to decipher the intent behind?
-3. How should the game work?
-Can you sketch out an example?
+What's your plan?
+How should the game work?
+Well, it's up to you.

-## Exercise 2: Tackle the tests

-Now it's time to try to write code to make the tests pass.

-You might find it more manageable to be focused with the tests you tackle - check out the Jest documentation on [`.only`](https://jestjs.io/docs/en/api#testonlyname-fn-timeout) and [`.skip`](https://jestjs.io/docs/en/api#testskipname-fn).

-## Exercise 3: Scope out another feature

-The initial specification and tests can be extended.

-For example, you could:
-- Add an option to start with O instead of X
-- Add 'restart game' functionality
-- Add an 'undo last move' feature

-(and other things not listed)

-You should:
-1. Scope out 3 possible ways of extending the game
+However, you should probably scope it out before you spend loads of time implementing, so your first job is to:

+- Prepare a specification for the game
+  - What goes in your first version?
+(Think ['minimum viable product'](https://www.agilealliance.org/glossary/mvp))
+  - What goes in further versions?
-2. Estimate how long it will take to implement these
+- Estimate how long it will take you to complete the first version

-3. Choose at least one of these to implement (including tests)
+Possible artefacts of this are:
+- A markdown file describing the project
+- Some written tests which capture the specification
+- A list of sub-tasks which collectively compose the whole project

+## Exercise 2: Build the project

+Now, you get to try to enact your plan.

+Keep a track of how long it's taking you compared to what you expected.

+## Exercise 3: Plan a presentation

+To mark the end of your internship, you have been asked to deliver a presentation on this project.

+You have a time guidance of ~5 minutes, with the expectation that this includes:
+- A short demo of the result
+- A quick tour through the codebase
+- An explanation of your working and lessons learned

+You have been asked to record yourself making this presentation (for posterity!), e.g. using a tool like [Screenity](https://www.producthunt.com/posts/screenity).

 ## Exercise 4: Reflect on the process

 For the Tic Tac Toe project, you were amending some existing code.

-In this project, you had to write most of the code from scratch yourself.
+For the Connect Four project, you had to following an existing specification (but then write most of the code from scratch yourself).

-What was the difference between these two experiences?
+For this project, you have designed the specification yourself.

+How does this last experience compare to the other two?
+What are the challenges associated with it?